Amid government shutdown, here are the lawmakers who didn't receive a salary

 Rep. Jason Smith, R-Mo.

-Smith tweeted that he "will be donating my pay every day the government remains closed to a charity in Missouri.
-If your government isn't working for you, then your elected officials should not get paid, it's that simple. #Shutdown."
+Rep. Jason Smith, R-Mo., said he "will be donating my pay every day the government remains closed to a charity in Missouri."

 Sen. Debbie Stabenow, D-Mich.